J3anB/personal-page/README.md

 ## 2- OPENWEATHER

-After adding a navbar with Bootstrap, I wanted to consume a second API, in the middle of a heat wave, the idea came to me to implement a feature that displays the weather, it would collect the temperature and humidity in Lille, and track its evolution over time through a chart table.
-I turned to OpenWeather, after configuring the token, and parse the information, I used jQuery to display dynamically the information collected in real time with Sidekiq.
+After adding a navbar thanks to Bootstrap, I wanted to consume a second API; in the middle of a heat wave, I had the idea to implement a feature that displays the weather, it would allow me to collect the temperature and humidity in Lille, and follow its evolution over time thanks to a chart.
+I turned to OpenWeather, after having configured the token, and parsed the information collected, I used jQuery to dynamically display the information collected in real time.
 I first implemented chart.js which was later changed to Google Chart.
-Thanks to Sidekiq-cron, I configured a schedule-job to consume the API once per hour (I'm hosted for free at Heroku and the server goes into standby mode if there is no request, so the cron-job can't do its job as desired).
+Thanks to Sidekiq-cron, I configured a schedule-job to consume the API once per hour (Currently my project is hosted for free at Heroku and the server goes into standby mode if there are no requests, so the cron-job can't do its job as desired).

 ## 3- CHATROOM

-As a new challenge, I wanted to create a dynamic chat, for that I followed a tutorial to implement it with jQuery, but I wanted to push the challenge and use Websockets, for that I used Action Cable.
+As a new challenge, I wanted to create a dynamic chat, so I followed a tutorial to implement it with jQuery, but I wanted to push the challenge and use Websockets, so I switched to Action Cable.
 First the creation of the Rooms as well as the display of the available ones.
-Then I configured the message transmission using Action Cable; in order to make this feature more optimal, I segmented it using Services, Helpers & Channels.
-The messages are displayed dynamically thanks to JavaScript.
+Then I configured the message transmission using Action Cable; to make this feature more optimal, I segmented it using Services, Helpers & Channels.
+The messages are displayed dynamically using JavaScript.
 I also used the same system to display the users online on each of the Rooms, and give the possibility to create a private Room.

-Wishing to continue to work with the Websockets, thanks to Action Cable and a Bootstrap modal, I implemented a function that manages all notifications.
-Whether it's those related to account creation or login; or those related to the CRUD of the Rooms, and cv/competency cards.
+Wishing to continue working with Websockets, thanks to Action Cable and a Bootstrap modal, I implemented a function that handles all notifications.
+Be it those related to account creation or login; or those related to the CRUD of the Rooms, and cv/competency cards.